houmain/keymapper/README.md

 * `keymapper` loads the configuration, informs the service about it and the active context and also executes mapped terminal commands.

 For security and efficiency reasons, the communication between the two parts is kept as minimal as possible.

+The command line argument `-v` can be passed to both processes to output verbose logging information to the console.

 ### Linux
 `keymapperd` should be started as a service and `keymapper` as normal user within an X11 or Wayland session (currently the [GNOME Shell](https://en.wikipedia.org/wiki/GNOME_Shell) and [wlroots-based Wayland compositors](https://wiki.archlinux.org/title/Wayland#Compositors) are supported).